Bhanu-c3/vsdworkshop/README.md

 Application software to Hardware:
       ->Application software directly interacts with system software, including the operating system (OS), compilers, and assemblers, to access hardware resources efficiently.

       ->The OS manages hardware resources and provides essential services, while compilers and assemblers translate high-level code into machine code i.e., it converts to binary codes and feeds to the hardware

 ![Uploading Screenshot (24).png…]()

+we are using an open source platform for ASIC Design which was collabrated by google and skywater technology